-Considering the historical moment and the place this fact was really peculiar as weird: that kind of job was mostly belonged to men!
-No matter what, with time and experience she built popularity and more or less 10 years after in 2009 she founded her company: Ladakhi women’s travel company.
+Considering the historical moment and the place this fact was really peculiar as weird: that kind of job mostly belonged to men!
+No matter what, with time and experience she built popularity, and more or less 10 years after in 2009 she founded her company: Ladakhi women’s travel company.

 NAVALBEN DALSANGBHAI CHAUDHARY

-Navalben Dalsangbhai Chaudhary is an entrepreneur whose business is based by milk.
+Navalben Dalsangbhai Chaudhary is an entrepreneur whose business is based on milk.

 Originally from Gujarat, she has been able in the last years to create a good profit from milking buffalos and cows, she owns more or less 120/130 animals.

 After years she has been able to hire 15 people and her business is growing month after month.

 Sobita Tamuli is a really young entrepreneur who has been able to create a big business from what she had around.
 Married when she was eighteen she started to live a regular house life in a small village in Assam.

 She was responsible for taking care of the house, taking care of the family but also about the plants and ground she had around.
 After a few years of this life, she realized that by mixing specific ingredients she was able to create stronger and more natural manure.

 A mixture of banana plants, dried and old leaves, dirt, khan, cow dung, and a few other natural elements.